abdulsaboor938/Mirai/README.md

 ### Additional Installations
-**Note:** These installations are not necessary to run the vanilla version of the project but are recommended to get installation of an interactive **MetaBase Dashboard** up and running.
+**Note:** These installations are not necessary to run the vanilla version of the project but are recommended to get installation of an interactive **Metabase Dashboard** up and running.

-### MetaBase
+### Metaase
 The latest release of metabase can be downloaded using the following automated command line argument:
 ````bash
 wget http://downloads.metabase.com/v0.46.0/metabase.jar